 Is there any other advice that you would give to women to help them succeed in the corporate world?

 I’ve always been a big believer in taking risks, which means you must not fear failure.
 You will fail, and probably often; but adversity is the mother of progress.
 Every career move I’ve made has involved a great deal of gumption, faith and hope (and of course appropriate due diligence prior!); from leaving Singapore for China, and then Hong Kong, before returning again last year.
 I believe that everyone, women and men alike, needs to be brave and not allow fear of failure cripple them from pursuing new opportunities or stretch assignments.
 For women, empower yourself for success by identifying who or what your enablers are and building a strong network around you for support.
 As JK Rowling said, “It is impossible to live without failing at something … unless you live so cautiously that you might as well not have lived at all – in which case, you fail by default.”
-Ask yourself, “What’s the worst that could happen?” and then go for it!Posted about 3 years ago
+Ask yourself, “What’s the worst that could happen?” and then go for it!Posted over 4 years ago